SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/Partner_Program.md

   Today, the objective is two-fold:

-  - Building and designing an ecosystem to support a specific type of business or operation
+  - Building and designing an ecosystem to support a specific type of business or operation.

   - Building and designing an ecosystem so that it is an agile, data-driven platform that can evolve easily and continuously: a solution that is driven by open-architecture coding tools, code repositories, and CI/CD infrastructure that enables low-effort and safe continuous evolution, powerful data collection, automation, orchestration, process automation tooling, and much more.